 - 11. The reference to "climate system and other parts of the environment" in the UNGA Resolution requesting an Advisory Opinion from the Court does not limit the Court's identification of the applicable law to the climate change regime, but rather allows consideration also of international biodiversity law, the law of the sea, international human rights law and international environmental law on issues such as desertification and land degradation, which are critical considerations for Small Island Developing States (SIDS).
-The request refers to multiple international law instruments and principles.
-Significantly, this list has an illustrative character. - 12.
-Since the ocean is recognised as an integral part of the climate system, we submit that the ICJ must give careful considerations, in addition to the United Nations Framework Convention on Climate Change (UNFCCC) and the Paris Agreement, to the following instruments and principles: - i. the Convention on Biological Diversity (CBD), the 196 States Parties to which have already agreed on mutually supportive interpretations across international law instruments on climate change, the sea, and human rights, grounded in the ecosystem approach; - ii. the United Nations Convention on the Law of the Sea (UNCLOS), and the Agreement on the Conservation and Sustainable Use of Marine Biological Diversity of Areas Beyond National Jurisdiction (BBNJ Agreement), which - albeit not yet in force - provides evidence of the progressive development of the international law of the sea in a mutually supportive way with international law on biodiversity, climate change and human rights;
+The request refers to multiple international law instruments and principles.43 Significantly, this list has an illustrative character.44 - 12.
+Since the ocean is recognised as an integral part of the climate system, we submit that the ICJ must give careful considerations, in addition to the United Nations Framework Convention on Climate Change (UNFCCC)45 and the Paris Agreement,46 to the following instruments and principles: - i. the Convention on Biological Diversity (CBD),47 the 196 States Parties to which have already agreed on mutually supportive interpretations across international law instruments on climate change, the sea, and human rights, grounded in the ecosystem approach.
+The CBD is particularly important for